Yandex Cloud

 Configure the FW-A firewallConfigure the FW-A firewall

-Configure a networkConfigure a network
+Configure your networkConfigure your network

 1. In the top menu, go to Settings, and in the left-hand menu, under UserGate, select Settings.
 Click the Time zone field value.
 Select your time zone and click Save.
 In the Primary NTP server and Backup NTP server fields, enter the addresses of the NTP servers (see the list of recommended NTP servers here).